-Cheese and Antipasti Selections
+Cheese and Bulk Antipasti

 Belfiore Mozzarella.
 Berkeley, California.
 The classic young, stretched cow’s milk cheese made by one of the pioneers of fresh mozzarella in water.
 Still a family-owned operation, Belfiore’s mozzarella is perfect in caprese salads, with a drizzle of balsamic vinegar or, obviously, on pizza or in baked pastas.
 Available by the whole piece only (approximately 8 ounces each).

 Bellwether Whole Milk Ricotta.
 Petaluma, California.
 A fresh ricotta made with whey leftover from the making of Bellwether’s Carmody and additional whole Jersey Milk.
 With a higher protein and fat content than most other cow’s milk, the Jersey milk results in a ricotta that is soft, pillowy and almost sweet.
 Delicious on its own, use it in baked pastas or drizzle with either sweet or savory toppings (such as honey or olive oil and herbs), or serve with fresh fruit.
 Vegetarian

 CHEVOO.
 Sonoma, California.
 Young goat cheese marinated in an infused blend of extra virgin olive oil.
 Available in Italian Truffle, Smoked Salt & Rosemary, Tupelo Honey & Lime, Fennel Pollen & Orange, and Dill Pollen & Garlic

 Cypress Grove PsycheDillic.
 Arcata, California.
 A fresh chevre sprinkled with dill and dill pollen, it is the perfect foil for lox, smoked salmon and other smoked fish.